kodezero1/FitLife/README.md

 ## Project Repository

-The LiftClub project is hosted on GitHub.
+The Fitlife project is hosted on GitHub.
 You can find the repository at [https://github.com/kodezero1/fitlife](https://github.com/kodezero1/fitlife).